raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `nano morse-code.py`

 Scroll to the bottom and add the lines shown above that are missing from your code.
+If necessary modify it for a pull down configuration.
 When you're done press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.
 You can now test your code.
 Remember to use the `sudo` command.

 `sudo ./morse-code.py`